haproxy/haproxy/doc/lua-api/index.rst

   its work and wants to give back the control to HAProxy without executing the remaining code.
 It can be seen as a multi-level "return".

+.. js:function:: core.wait()

+  **context**: task, action

+  Give back the hand at the HAProxy scheduler.
+Unlike :js:func:`core.yield` the task will not be woken up automatically to resume as fast as possible.
+  Instead, it will wait for an event to wake the task.

 .. js:function:: core.yield()

   **context**: task, action

   Give back the hand at the HAProxy scheduler.
 It is used when the LUA processing consumes a lot of processing time.
+Lua excecution will be resumed automatically (automatic reschedule).

 .. js:function:: core.parse_addr(address)